riefie-au/JavaLearnBot/README.md

 # JavaLearnBot

 JavaLearnBot is a JavaFX-based educational chatbot application designed to assist users with programming-related questions.
 It integrates a Retrieval-Augmented Generation (RAG) pipeline to provide contextual, document-based answers using AI models.
+To watch a video demo of the system please click this Youtube link https://www.youtube.com/watch?v=NeU2f3PzEE0

 ---